About

 Raleigh Parks

 Raleigh Parks, Recreation and Cultural Resources Department strives to connect and enrich our community through exceptional experiences.
 The City of Raleigh owns and operates Dix Park, under the leadership of the Raleigh Parks Director, Stephen Bentley.
-The day-to-day planning, programming and operations of the park are conducted by the Dix Park team with leadership from Raleigh Parks Assistant Director, Adam Forman.
+The day-to-day planning, programming and operations of the park are conducted by the Dix Park team with leadership from Adam Forman, Assistant Director, Raleigh Parks Resources.

 Kate Pearce – Executive Director